rlucente-se-jboss/flightgear-kiosk-demo/README.md

         --build-arg CONTAINER_REPO=$CONTAINER_REPO \
         --build-arg BASE_TAG=b52-broken

+Push the FlightGear bootable containers to the registry.
+These images now have the sound driver.

+    podman push $CONTAINER_REPO:f35-fixed
+    podman push $CONTAINER_REPO:f22-fixed
+    podman push $CONTAINER_REPO:b52-fixed

-The tags "f35", "f22", and "b52" can float between the broken and fixed images (e.g. without and with the sound card).
+The tags "f35", "f22", and "b52" can float between the broken and fixed images (e.g. without and with the sound driver, respectively).
 For this demonstration, we'll have everything working except the F-35B which can then be patched later by moving the "f35" tag and doing a `bootc update --apply`.

     podman tag $CONTAINER_REPO:f35-broken $CONTAINER_REPO:f35
     podman tag $CONTAINER_REPO:f22-fixed $CONTAINER_REPO:f22
     podman tag $CONTAINER_REPO:b52-fixed $CONTAINER_REPO:b52

+Push the newly tagged FlightGear bootable containers to the registry.

+    podman push $CONTAINER_REPO:f35
+    podman push $CONTAINER_REPO:f22
+    podman push $CONTAINER_REPO:b52

-## Deploy the image using an ISO file Run the following command to
+## Deploy the image using an ISO file
-generate an installable ISO file for your bootable container.
+Run the following command to generate an installable ISO file for your bootable container.
 This command prepares a kickstart file to pull the bootable container image from the registry and install that to the filesystem on the target system.
 This kickstart file is then injected into the standard RHEL boot ISO you downloaded earlier.
 It's important to note that the content for the target system is actually in the bootable container image in the registry.
+This ISO merely contains enough to start the system and then use the kickstart file to pull the operating system content from the container registry.

     sudo ./gen-iso.sh